 We must fix our broken education funding system, which puts schools in the small cities and rural communities of our district at a huge disadvantage.
-K-12 school funding should not rely on local property taxes, public university funding should not rely on tuition, and community colleges should be funded based on how they serve their community’s needs.
+K-12 school funding should not rely so heavily on local property taxes, public university funding should not rely on tuition, and community colleges should be funded based on how they serve their community’s needs.

 We have so much potential.
 Small-town New Yorkers are resourceful and innovative, willing to learn, and willing to work.
 But without opportunities, we can’t move forward.

 I will push for job-based infrastructure that increases opportunities for everyone.
 That means old-school infrastructure like affordable places to live, and transportation that goes from where the people are to where the jobs are.
 It also means new-school infrastructure like rural broadband and online training, to open up a whole world of remote and networked job opportunities.

 One of the biggest areas of potential job growth for New York is in clean energy industries.
 These are jobs that would be created right in our own communities, making our buildings more efficient and shifting to renewable energy sources for our homes and workplaces.
 I will work to make sure our State government prioritizes the right kind of energy investments—the kind that create jobs, keep our energy dollars local, and help protect the planet for our children and their children.